 Overall, I highly recommend Miracle Noodles to all my readers and friends, so much so that Miracle Noodles made the recommended gluten free products list.
 I plan to use these noodles as a substitute in all my noodle dishes – topping them with pasta sauce, butter and gluten free tamari.

-You can order Miracle Noodles online at Amazon.
 Trust me, you’ll want plenty of these little “miracles” if you’re a pasta lover like me!